newatoms/beta/_private/customers/newatoms/pitches/operations-developer.md

 To reach new readers and potential employees by showing the intentional thoughtfulness of the organisation.

 ## Proposed Method
-We will discuss the effects of having happy, comfortable and cared for team members on productivity based on research and current working models.
+We will discuss the effects of having happy, comfortable and cared for team members on productivity; based on research and current working models.

-### Example:
+### Example
 We could write about how Sweden's policies on working hours, paid holidays and pregnancy leave (and the effects thereof) inspire progressive companies like New Atoms.

 ## Assistance